ArthurJouve/TP-Java-For-Networks/README.md

 The server's CPU utilization is low during I/O waits since both accept() and client input reads are blocking functions.
 CPU usage spikes only when data is available and processing occurs.

+### Multithread implementation

+Using the guide for the TP, we are able to :

+- Create a ConnectionThread.java file with proper constructor and run() method
+- Move the Session 3 client handling logic into the run() method
+- Modify the main server to use threads instead of direct method calls

+## Testing & Results